Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

 **Purpose**

 This use case describes the steps to remove a participant’s capability.
 This could be to either remove a single business process from the participant’s record or to remove the entire capability for all business processes for a participant.

+**Assumptions**

+ 1. A requester could be the Access Point or the Participant themselves.
+ 2. The requester needs to be authenticated and only authorised parties can remove capability.

+**Pre-conditions**

+ 1. The participant has an existing capability record in the Digital Capability Publisher.

+**Post-conditions**

+ 1. The participant’s capability record has had the appropriate detail(s) removed.

+**Basic Flow**

+ 1. The requester sends a request to the Digital Capability Publisher to remove the required capability;
+ 2. The Digital Capability Publisher checks that the requester is authorised to remove the capability;
+ 3. The Digital Capability Publisher determines the remove request format to be correct;
+ 4. The Digital Capability Publisher locates the capability needing to be removed;
+ 5. The Capability requested by the requester is removed by the Digital Capability Publisher;
+ 6. The Digital Capability Publisher responds to the requester with confirmation the capability has been removed;
+ 7. End flow.

+**Exception Flows**

+ 1. At step 2, the Digital Capability Publisher is unable to remove the capability because the requester is not authorised to add a record;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 2. At step 4 the Digital Capability Publisher cannot find a record belong to the participant;

+a.
+The Digital Capability Publisher responds with an error message;

+b.
+End flow.

+ 3. At step 3 the Digital Capability Publisher finds the request format to be invalid;

+a.
+The Digital Capability Publisher responds with an error message;

+b.
+End flow.